Steps to file an appeal

 - mailing or faxing them to the Appeals Secretariat

 You will get a letter from the Appeals Secretariat saying they received your appeal.

-- You do not need to continue with your appeal and can choose to withdraw it.
+- you do not need to continue with your appeal and can withdraw it

-- want to get information about organizations that may be able to help you with your appeal
+- want information about organizations that may be able to help you with your appeal

 Withdrawing an appeal

 You can withdraw your appeal at any time.
 This means it is stopped and you no longer want to appeal the AISH program’s decision.